Configuring Amazon Web Services Cloud

 -

-Once you have configured a central CloudTrail policy bucket, SailPoint recommends connecting all accounts simultaneously using AWS Organizations.
+Once you have configured your CloudTrail policy bucket, SailPoint recommends connecting all accounts simultaneously using AWS Organizations.

 Connecting AWS Organizations